RoelKluin/ranting.rs/README.md

 }
 ```

 - An article, possesive `'s` or verbs before the noun are also adapted.
-Normal variables just follow their Display or
+Normal placeholders just follow their Display or
-  Debug traits.
+  Debug traits within `say!()`.

-- With the "inflector" feature, a given Ranting trait can also be inflected to plural or singular.
+- A given Ranting Enum or Struct can also be inflected to plural or singular.
+To force plurality use `+`, for a singular

-- To force plurality use `+`, for a singular use `-`.
-If prependeded by `#var`, plurality of the noun is adapted to the
+  use `-`.
+If prependeded by `#var`, plurality of the noun is adapted to the numeric variable var.
+Which is displayed,
-  numeric variable var.
-Which is displayed, unless prepended with a '?'.
-Other words within the placeholder are adapted
+  unless prepended with a '?'.
+Other words within the placeholder are adapted as well.
-  as well.

 - A Noun or pronoun is displayed dependent on its leading character or string marker.
   * `?` - subject in inflection, but neither variable nor its space is displayed.